mikwnelson/julia-simp-optimization/README.md

 # julia-simp-optimization
-An implementation of the SIMP topological optimization method in the Julia language.
+An implementation of the SIMP topological optimization method focused on heat dissipation in the Julia language.

 This work is for my Master's Thesis at the University of Kansas.